 Well, here you are!
 After all the long, gruelling hours of classroom sessions, intense mock tests, and pep talks, you’re finally here!
 Sitting in a chair, feeling a world away from comfort, as you breathe in the recycled, slightly stale, air conditioning, you send silent prayers to the heavens.
-On the other side of the very ordinary, 36”x80”, wooden door you’ve been staring at, lies the dream tech job you’ve been putting in all those hours for.
+On the other side of the very ordinary, 36”x80”, wooden door you’ve been staring at, lies the dream tech job for which you’ve been putting in all those hours.
 There lies your chance to make it to one of the biggest tech companies on the planet!
-Thinking of all the rounds of interviews you cleared in the process thus far, the momentousness of this last hurdle stirs up all kinds of emotions in you.
+As you think of all the rounds of interviews you cleared in the process thus far, the momentousness of this last hurdle stirs up all kinds of emotions in you.

 This is when you bolster your confidence thinking of us, your trusted friends at Interview Kickstart, who you know are in your corner!
 Whether you’re going to be up against a whiteboard problem or spend hours in an interview hot seat, you know you’ve got this because Interview Kickstart has had your back right through this journey.
 This is what we helped prepare you for and why you now feel ready to nail the last round of your interview.

 We, at Interview Kickstart, understand how tech interviews work.
 While technical questions may be unique to each company, behavioral questions, which form an important part of a tech interview process, are fairly common across the board.

 Our experts have compiled a list of 9 important behavioral questions, and how to answer them, to help you ace your next tech interview.

 - Define your dream job.